wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 ### Actions

 Actions are an easy way to track viewer engagement from Calls to Action, Annotations, and Turnstile email gate.
-Clicking on a waypoint below the engagement graph will show what percentage of viewers took action during your videos--from entering an email to clicking a link.
+Hovering over a waypoint below the engagement graph will show what percentage of viewers took action during your videos--like entering their email.
+Clicking the waypoint reveals the heatmaps of those viewers.

 {% post_image hashed_id: 'db8a3dfcc3ef0f81d7d428e7b3e7396f29ebfed6', class: 'center' %}

+{{ "Have more than one Action on your timeline, and can't remember which one comes first, second, or even seventh?
+No worries!
+Hovering over the waypoint on a heatmap will show you the exact Action a viewer took.
+Just a heads up though, waypoints will only appear on the heatmaps within the Media Stats page." | tip }}

 ---